leolalvay/KAUST_OPTION_PRICING/PDE/PDE_SOLVER_FIX_REPORT.md

 1. The drift term `rS/(2ΔS)` dominated the coefficients (≈1.03 at S=250)
 2. The incorrect diffusion term `b²/(2ΔS²)` was tiny (≈0.00007 at b=0.07)
 3. The solver still produced "reasonable-looking" option values
-4. Different volatility inputs produced nearly identical outputs (the symptom we observed)
+4. Different volatility inputs produced nearly identical outputs (the problem I observed that led to me finding this)

 ### The Fix